 Hidden within iOS’ Japanese keyboard are a slew of little-known ASCII faces that have been prebuilt by Apple.
 These fun and quirky faces are great for sending a friendly face to a friend or spouse via iMessage or another form of text-based communication to express how you’re feeling at a moment in time, and you don’t have to speak Japanese to use them.

-In this tutorial, we’ll be showing you how you can access them so you can start spicing up your conversations.
+In this tutorial, we’ll show you how you can access them so you can start spicing up your conversations.

-Since the ASCII faces are only available in the Japanese keyboard, you’ll have to enable it from your iOS device’s keyboard settings.
-It’s not difficult to do; just follow these steps:
+Since the ASCII faces are only available in the Japanese iOS keyboard, you’ll have to enable this keyboard from your iPhone settings.
+It’s not difficult to do, as evident from these steps:

-Congratulations, you’ve just enabled the Japanese keyboard required to access the ASCII faces from your iOS keyboard.
-Now, it’s time to try it out.
+You have successfully added the Japanese keyboard to your iPhone, which is required to access the ASCII faces.
+Now, it’s time to try it out!

-Now when you see a face you like, just give it a tap like you would any other Emoji on your keyboard, and it’ll get entered into the text field.
-This will save a bunch of time for those of you who create ASCII faces regularly and have always wanted a faster way to access special characters.
-With the ASCII faces already pre-built for you, they’re just one tap away instead of several.
+Apple offering these ASCII faces in the stock iOS keyboard is handy and saves a bunch of time for those who create ASCII faces regularly and have always wanted a faster way to access these special characters.
+With the ASCII faces already prebuilt for you, they’re just one tap away instead of several.

-These ASCII faces will work in any app that supports keyboard switching.
-Since it’s a stock iOS keyboard, even apps that don’t support third-party keyboards should be supported.
-This works great for apps like Messages, Facebook Messenger, WhatsApp, and several other chatting apps where sending faces are common.
+ASCII faces will work in any iOS app that supports keyboard switching.
+This includes popular services like iMessage, Facebook Messenger, WhatsApp, and several other chatting apps where sending faces are common.